 “We’re constantly inspired by what small businesses have been able to achieve using tools on Facebook and our family of apps.
 We look forward to taking Facebook Community Boost events to four Philippine cities this year starting in Cebu and then in Dumaguete, Manila, and Davao.
 Our goal is to further support even more MSMEs and communities in their digital transformation journey.”

-For those interested but were not able to attend the activity, a comprehensive description and information can be found in the Facebook Community Boost website, https://www.facebook.com/boost.
+For those interested but were not able to attend the activity, a comprehensive description and information can be found on the Facebook Community Boost site.

 What’s inside Facebook Community Boost?

 The site assures users that it can help boost their skills and unlock their potential by providing them with the needed learning and development tools.
 So, whether you’re looking to grow your career, your business, or your community, Facebook Community Boost has the tools, programs, and events to help you succeed.